coleifer/peewee/docs/peewee/framework_integration.rst

 Quick note on SQLModel
 ^^^^^^^^^^^^^^^^^^^^^^

 FastAPI advocates using SQLModel for database access.
-There are a few things worth noting:
+SQLModel combines SQLAlchemy and Pydantic into a single class, which works well for simple examples.
+There are a few things worth noting, however:

 * **Async is an afterthought**: SQLModel's official tutorial uses synchronous endpoints exclusively, which FastAPI runs in a threadpool (at the cost of